MewCP LogoAStheTech

 }

-Returns all folders used to organize templates in the account.
+Get all folders used to organize templates

 Inputs:

-- `count` (int, optional) — Number of folders to return (default: 10, max: 1000)
+- `count` (int, optional, default: 10) — Number of folders to return (max: 1000)

-- `offset` (int, optional) — Number of records to skip for pagination (default: 0)
+- `offset` (int, optional, default: 0) — Number of records to skip for pagination

 {